Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 2 (Processes).md

 - *Wait queue*: waiting because I/O, etc..
 #### Context switching
 When the CPU switches from one process to another.
+Saves the state of the process in the PCB and loads the data when resuming the process
 ## Multicore programming

 ### Parallelism